VGSW/radar/README.md

     distclean ... clean up image/container

 One-off Containers will mount `./data/` into the container.

-SyslogStats will (as a default) read `data/syslog` and distribute disection of lines to a configureable number of processes using multiprocessing.Pool.

 SyslogStat can be configured by setting options in the config file `sls.yml` (key name is the same as the long option name)  or with command line options.
 The configurable options are